j19sch/j19sch.github.io/posts/2025/20251121-testing-as-three-stages-of-enquiry.md

 The first stage of inquiry, abduction, starts with noticing a surprising fact.
 Now an explanation is required.
 So we adopt a hypothesis as suggested by the facts.
 This hypothesis should be able to explain the observed facts.
 Nota that we adopt it on probation only.
 It must be tested.

 Then we move on to the second stage, deduction.
 What are the necessary and probable consequences of the hypothesis?
 If our hypothesis is true, what else has to be true as well?
-Since we want to test our hypothesis, at least some of these consequences must be testable.
+If we want to be able test our hypothesis, at least some of these consequences must be testable.
 (The hypothesis itself is not testable, since it's an explanation, an interpretation.)

 Finally, we proceed to the third and last stage, induction.
 We test our hypothesis by running experiments.
 Either the consequences we deduced hold true, supporting our hypothesis.
 In that case we can either decide we're done or deduce additional consequences to test.
 Or, the consequences do not hold true, invalidating our hypothesis.
 In that case we return to the abduction stage, trying to come up with a new hypothesis.